TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-win10restrictions.md

 	cloudEnvironments="public"
 />

 # Enrolling a Windows 10 PC via mobile device management fails with error code 0x80180014 and the following message: "There was a problem.
-Your organization does not support this version of Windows"
+Your organization does not support this version of Windows".

 ## **Recommended steps**